 This will protect you in the event someone is injured or killed, or if there is any damage to their property.
 It will also cover you in the case of a lawsuit against you and helps pay for the costs of settling the claims.

 This section of your policy is in place to protect you if you’re injured in a car accident, regardless of who is at fault.
 This coverage could include:

 - Rehabilitation and attendant care

 Direct Compensation/Property Damage

-However, there are a few limitations to this coverage, and it will only apply if these conditions are met:
+There are a few limitations to this coverage and it will only apply if these conditions are met: